katielin019/katielin019/README.md

        jgs  /#|#\  /#|#\
             `"`"`  `"`"`
 ```
-(Shaun the Sheep, by Joan G. Stark)
+> <em>an ascii art rendering of Shaun the Sheep, from the universe of Wallace and Gromit. artist: Joan G. Stark</em>